ChrisMoralis/TokenGating/README.md

 ## Quickstart

 1. Install npm packages
-2. Update Moralis server credentials in main.js and .env (express server)
+2. Get Moralis server (appId and server url)
-3. Edit the Moralis API code
+3. Edit the Moralis API code in main.js
-4. Run server (cd into express directory and npm start)
+4. Run server (follow readme for the express server in the '\_express-server' directory)
 5. Run application (I used the LiveServer extension)

 ## Instructions